Alan Garner: Early life: 1934–56

 Garner was born in the front room of his grandmother's house in Congleton, Cheshire, on 17 October 1934.
-He was raised in nearby Alderley Edge, a well-to-do village that had effectively become a suburb of Manchester.
+He was raised in Alderley Edge, a well-to-do village that had effectively become a suburb of Manchester.
 His "rural working-class family", had been connected to Alderley Edge since at least the sixteenth century and could be traced back to the death of William Garner in 1592.
 Garner has stated that his family had passed on "a genuine oral tradition" involving folk tales about The Edge, which included a description of a king and his army of knights who slept under it, guarded by a wizard.
 In the mid-nineteenth century Alan's great-great-grandfather Robert had carved the face of a bearded wizard onto the face of a cliff next to a well, known locally at that time as the Wizard's Well.

 Robert Garner and his other relatives had all been craftsmen, and, according to Garner, each successive generation had tried to "improve on, or do something different from, the previous generation".
 Garner's grandfather, Joseph Garner, "could read, but didn't and so was virtually unlettered".
 Instead, he taught his grandson the folk tales he knew about The Edge.
 Garner later remarked that as a result, he was "aware of [the Edge's] magic" as a child, and he and his friends often played there.
 The story of the king and the wizard living under the hill played an important part in his life, becoming, he explained, "deeply embedded in my psyche" and heavily influencing his later novels.